Established in 2001, the Ashden Awards are a globally recognised as a mark of excellence in the field of green energy.

 Included are forward thinking businesses using smart technology to influence how energy is managed in the UK to a Chinese green buildings specialist to a global solar light manufacturer that has reached more than five million households.View UK Award Winners View International Award Winners

-Held at the Royal Geographical Society in central London and open to everyone, the Awards Ceremony is a highlight of the sustainable energy calendar and in 2017 will take place on 15 June.
+Held at the Royal Geographical Society in central London and open to everyone, the Awards Ceremony is a highlight of the sustainable energy calendar and in 2017 took place on 15 June.

 During the evening short films on the winners are broadcast, followed by presentation of the Awards.
 A private reception is held for special guests.

-The awards are given in different categories and in 2017 there will be a new international Powering Business Award recognising efforts by enterprises or programmes which provide or use clean energy or energy efficiency in the provision of goods and services through business activities.
+The awards are given in different categories and in 2017 there was a new international Powering Business Award recognising efforts by enterprises or programmes which provide or use clean energy or energy efficiency in the provision of goods and services through business activities.